ga-wdi-boston/jquery-dom/README.md

 * Substitute jQuery methods for vanilla JS DOM manipulation methods
 * Reference jQuery documentation when learning a new technique
+* Cite two advantages to using jQuery over vanilla JS

 ## Instructions